aivillage/bylaws/committee/README.md

 If someone signs onto a committee and does not contribute then they should be removed by the committee.
 This should be done upfront, professionally, and with kindness.
 It can feel bad to remove a friend from your committee, but usually this decision is made because people on the committee are getting irritated at the "dead weight" who may be getting credit for others work.
 Try to work with them for a bit, but not too long.
 If they aren't communicating, then the decision to remove them may be easy.
 If they are having persistent personal problems then it may be best for them to leave and figure those out.
 They can come back when they're in a better place.

 If someone has done a bunch of work, but wants to move on then the committee can give them "emeritus" status or just thank them and part ways.
+Don't be stingy with credit!

 # Committee Bylaws & Documentation